-

 In preparation for an OOH birth, the midwife will ensure that the following are completed:

-- Current information regarding local hospital’s obstetrical capacity and resources available at the time of birth.
+Current information regarding local hospital’s obstetrical capacity and resources available at the time of birth.

-- Perinatal complications that may arise and how the outcome may be affected by place of birth.
+Perinatal complications that may arise and how the outcome may be affected by place of birth.

-Essential equipment and supplies for a planned out of hospital birth
+Essential equipment and supplies for a planned out of hospital birth:

 Midwives who attend out of hospital births are responsible for having well-maintained equipment, supplies and medications that may be required during labour, birth and/or the postpartum period.